 Happy New Year!
 We resisted the urge to continue filling the blog with cookies and bars and other sweet treats.
 Instead, you’re getting a taste of what’s in our kitchens these days.
 Rich, soul-satisfying soups, stews and broths.

 Every year, it seems like there are more and more cleanses happening but it’s never been my style.
 It’s just so… severe.
 I need a little comfort with my austerity, if that makes any sense.
 I need heat and heft and something, you know, to chew.
 Chewing is good, I think.
 Chewing implies that you’re working some stuff out, in your head and in your heart- mulling it, chewing it, thinking it over.
+And to keep doing that, one may Visit website and cast a curt perusal at how one can maintain teeth.

 You know (as I’ve said every year) how much I thoroughly adore the spirit of January.
 I just do.
 Spring may be nature’s renewal but January is our renewal time.
 And I do, I just love it.
 Bring on the self-help books and the encouraging articles about habits and getting organized and stress-relief tips and “letting it go” and mindfulness and heart health.
 Love love love.
 January is a month of chicken soup for the soul and this year, we need it more than ever.